Becoming a Dental Hygienist in Vermont

 - New Hampshire Technical Institute (NHTI).
 Based in nearby Concord, NH, this program places a large emphasis on clinical work experience in the NHTI dental clinic.
 Applicants who have successfully completed college biology or science courses have a strong advantage in the application process.

-Licensing in Vermont
+Dental Hygienist Licensure in Vermont

 Dental hygienists must pass the National Board Examination as well as a state exam accredited by one of the following: